Moxie1776/wellpna/PROJECT_OUTLINE.md

 ### Backend

 - Node.js with TypeScript
-- Prisma ORM with SQLite database
+- Prisma ORM with PostgreSQL database
 - GraphQL API with GraphQL Yoga and Pothos
 - Authentication with JWT and bcryptjs
 - PDF processing with pdf2json
 - Excel processing with ExcelJS
+- Web scraping with Puppeteer and Cheerio
 - PDF generation with jsPDF
 - Email sending with nodemailer
 - Logging with winston